gradualgames/ggsound/README.md

 exercise GGSound.

 # Changes:
+* 1-25-18: Refactored arpeggio execution to support all three arpeggio types: absolute, fixed and relative.
+Re-tested with FamiCuber's track.
+This is a new feature, please send me bug reports if you run into any problems.
+           Added FamiTracker's full 96 note range table.
 * 1-20-18: Fixed regression from noise arpeggio execution which would prevent noise pitch envelopes from executing.
            This bug included fixes in ft_txt_to_asm.py and in